Revelation for Normal People

 Join New Testament scholar Robyn Whitaker as she uncovers the real-world contexts behind this ancient apocalyptic text.
 A world occupied by an oppressive empire, a marginalized people, and a God committed to justice.
 Where a beast overthrown was a declaration of authority and a falling star was a statement of evil’s demise.
 Where symbols gave voice to resistance and visions provided a glimpse of hope.
 A world utterly and entirely ancient.

-Only when we understand Revelation’s ancient contexts can we begin to find meaning from it for our own.
+Only when we understand Revelation’s ancient contexts can we begin to find meaning for our own.

 “This is my favorite guide to Revelation.
 The Bible’s most confusing and controversial book demands a guide who gives clear instruction and calls attention to potential pitfalls.
 Robyn Whitaker is that guide: she walks us through Revelation and its bizarre symbols, unveils its challenge to those ancient Christians who first heard it, and reckons with its dangers.
 In the end, Whitaker speaks directly to contemporary readers who may be tempted to neglect Revelation because it is too hard to understand or because other Christians make such a mess of it.
 According to Whitaker, Revelation opens fresh ways of relating to Jesus and challenges us to life in hope despite countless reasons for despair.”